 Cause: You're using a reasoning model for a task that doesn't show measurable benefit from extra deduction.
 Summarization, translation, simple extraction, and sentiment analysis are often strong single-pass baselines.
 Extra thinking time may add latency and cost without an accuracy gain.

 Fix: Route easy tasks to fast single-pass models.
-Reserve reasoning models for math, code, planning, verification, and other tasks where you can actually verify whether the answer is correct.
+Reserve reasoning models for math, code, planning, verification, and other tasks where you can verify whether the answer is correct.

 Symptom: You assume a reasoning model is just a standard model with a hidden system prompt like "You are a careful thinker..."